Shop Subscribe

 Start donating and tossing

 Next, identify what you will donate or throw away.
-It’s much easier if you start this now before your classroom adds another layer leading up to summer break.
+It’s much easier to start this now before your classroom adds another layer leading up to summer break.
 Pull in a garbage can and then be honest about what can stay and what can go.
 Show no mercy!
-If some of the items haven’t been used up or might be useful to someone else, ask around and see if anyone is interested in claiming them before you toss them!
-Anything useable that’s left can find a home at a local thrift shop or Habitat ReStore.

 Start enlisting student help

-Perhaps the biggest contributor to your classroom accumulation is student work.
+Perhaps the most significant contributor to your classroom accumulation is student work.
 Give students a deadline to take their work home or toss it.
 Establish that deadline clearly before the last day of school.
 They can also help organize things in preparation for them to be moved out or stored.
 Make sure you reward them for their help!

 Pack with priority in mind.

 When you pull all of your tools and supplies out at the start of the next school year, you won’t want to dig around in the bottom of full boxes to find your most important things.
-Try to keep your packing organized by keeping priority items at the top of the boxes.
+Keep your packing organized by keeping priority items at the top of the boxes.
 Or pack the most important things together and label the bins so you know where to start when it’s time to unpack.

 Shop Classroom Storage Solutions